ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 During registration, a Transparency Services MUST, at a minimum, authenticate the Issuer of the Signed Statement by validating the COSE signature and checking the identity of the issuer against one of its configured trust anchors, using the `x5t` (34), `x5chain`(33) and `kid`(4) protected headers of the Signed Statement as hints.
 For instance, in order to authenticate X.509 Signed Statements, the Transparency Service MUST build and validate a complete certificate chain from the Issuer's certificate identified by `x5t`, to one of the root certificates most recently registered as a trust anchor of the Transparency Service.

-The Transparency Service MUST evaluate the registration policy that was most recently added to the Append-only Log for instance-specific registration checks.
+The Transparency Service MUST evaluate the registration policy that was most recently added to the Append-only Log.

 #### Auditability of Registration